Ovodo/MoveWithDizzle/README.md

   Use the respective sidebar views to add, edit, or delete items.
   - Click “Add Function” or “Edit” to open a form.
   - Fill in details and submit.
-  - The extension updates your `.move` file, preserving comments and formatting.
+  - The extension updates your `.move` file.

 - **Test Functions**:
   Use the “Tests” view to manage test functions.